WillBuik/hyphae-handshake/HANDSHAKE.md

   message.
   `ID: 4`
 - Final or FinalPayload: Sent after the Noise handshake is finished.
-  The payload varient can be used to carry one last payload in each direction.
+  The payload variant can be used to carry one last payload in each direction.
 Sent in the 1-RTT packet space.
 Application data can be sent after the last Noise message, it does not wait for final messages to be received.